apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 .. parsed-literal::

-   # yum -y install ntp
+   # yum -y install chrony

 The actual default configuration is fine for our purposes, so we merely need to enable it and set it to start on boot as follows:

 .. parsed-literal::

-   # systemctl enable ntpd
+   # systemctl enable chronyd
-   # systemctl start ntpd
+   # systemctl start chronyd

 .. _qigconf-pkg-repo: